radixiura/MECA/README.md

 ## Documentation and tutorials
 The most recent versions of the documentation, tutorials, and demos for Meca are available on the official site.

-To gain an initial understanding of Meca, you might want to:

-- [What is Meca](https://github.com/radixiura/MECA/docs) to get an overview of things.
-- Meca's [security controls](https://docs.cossacklabs.com/acra/security-controls/) to learn more about encryption, masking, tokenisation, SQL firewall, intrusion detections, etc.
-- Read the notes on Acra's [architecture](https://docs.cossacklabs.com/acra/acra-in-depth/architecture/) and [security design](https://docs.cossacklabs.com/acra/acra-in-depth/security-design/) to understand better what you get when you use Acra and what is the threat model that Acra operates in.

 ## Contributing to us
 If you’d like to contribute your code or provide any other kind of input to Meca, you’re very welcome.
 Your starting point for contributing [is here](#).